stewue/jCloudScale-Lambda/docs/Configuration.md

 - Import the project into your IDE.
 - If you start the application in the console should appear "@StartUp process with jCloudScale Lambda".
 If the message does not appear, the ajc compiler was not correctly set up.
 You must manually change the compiler.

-**Notice:** If you use Intellij IDEA as IDE, you need the Ultimate version, because the community edition does not support the ajc compiler!

 **Notice:** jCloudScale Lambda need access to the target folder from maven at runtime, because some class files are added at runtime.
 If you start the application from a common IDE (for example Intellij or Eclipse), no issues should occur.

+**Notice:** If you use Intellij IDEA as IDE, you need the Ultimate version, because the community edition does not support the ajc compiler!
+The used compiler is shown in the Intellij under Settings -> Build, Execution, Deployment -> Compiler -> Java Compiler.